-The English discovered the wines of Jerez, Spain, calling them jerries, and the word later evolved into sherry.
+When the English discovered the wines of Jerez, Spain, they called them jerries, and the word later evolved into sherry.
 Sherry is a fortified wine to which grape brandy is added.
 No longer limited to production in Spain, sherry is now produced all over the world.